SimiaCryptus/qqn-optimizer/papers/intro/paper_rendered.md

          • L-BFGS: Success rates dropped from 80% to 20% with 10x evaluation increase
          • Empirical scaling: QQN showed linear rather than exponential performance degradation
     4. Efficiency vs Success Trade-offs:

+                                                      9
+                             Figure 1: Rosenbrock 5D Log-Convergence Plot

         • QQN-Bisection-1 on Sphere 10D: 100% success with only 15 evaluations
         • L-BFGS-Conservative on same problem: 100% success but required 197.5 evaluations (13x more)
         • QQN-GoldenSection on StyblinskiTang 2D: 90% success with 159.8 evaluations vs Adam-WeightDecay’s
           80% success with 1893.5 evaluations (12x more)

 6.3    Ill-Conditioned Problems: Rosenbrock Function The results on the Rosenbrock function family reveal the challenges of ill-conditioned optimization:

    • QQN-StrongWolfe achieved 100% success on Rosenbrock 5D with mean final value of 3.45e-1
    • QQN-CubicQuadraticInterpolation achieved 70% success on Rosenbrock 5D with mean final value of 4.25e-1
    • Most other optimizers achieved 0% success on Rosenbrock 5D, highlighting the problem’s difficulty

    The following figure demonstrates QQN’s superior performance on Rosenbrock and multimodal problems:
    The following table shows detailed performance results on the challenging Rosenbrock 5D problem:
    Table 2 below shows comprehensive performance metrics for all optimizers on Rosenbrock 5D.
    *Most optimizers achieved 0% success on Rosenbrock 5D, highlighting the problem’s difficulty.

-                                                      9
+6.4    Statistical Significance
+Analysis of the comprehensive benchmark suite reveals clear performance patterns:
+  Winner Distribution by Algorithm Family:

+   • QQN variants: Majority of wins - dominated across problem types
+   • L-BFGS variants: Substantial number of wins - efficient on convex problems

+                                                    10
                       Table 2: Performance Results for Rosenbrock 5D Problem Optimizer        Mean Final     Std Dev    Best     Worst Mean Func        Success   Mean Time
                    Value                   Value Value          Evals     Rate (%)      (s)